bmvc2025/bmvc2025.github.io/authors/author-guidelines.md

 ---
 ## Conflict responsibilities

 Anyone who plans to submit a paper as an author or a co-author must create or update their CMT profile.
-You will be asked to declare domain conflicts. <!--two types of conflicts – domain and personal conflicts – by filling out appropriate sections of your CMT profile, as described on the CMT author instructions page.//-> If any author of a submission is found to have incomplete or inaccurate conflict information, the submission may be summarily rejected.
+You will be asked to declare domain conflicts.
+If any author of a submission is found to have incomplete or inaccurate conflict information, the submission may be summarily rejected.

 ---